thangntt/microservice-async-rabbitmq/README.md

     $ cd microservice-api-gateway
     $ mvn spring-boot:run

     # Open new terminal and run microservice-service-consumer
+    # Create more consumer with more termial
     $ cd microservice-service-consumer
     $ mvn spring-boot:run
   ```